- About Us

 - Contact Us

-The International Freshwater Treaties Database is searchable database of summaries and/or the full text of more than 600 international, freshwater-related agreements, covering the years 1820 to 2007.
-A current update is ongoing to bring the database to 2017.
-Not all new treaties are included in the database at this time, if you have a questions about a treaty or agreement that is not included or should be included please contact us.
+The International Freshwater Treaties Database is a searchable database of summaries and/or the full text of more than 600 international, freshwater-related agreements, covering the years 1820 to 2007.
+A current update is ongoing to bring the database to 2019.
+Not all new treaties are included in the database at this time; if you have a question about a treaty or agreement that is not included or should be included, please contact us.

 Documents are coded by the basin and countries involved, date signed, treaty topic, allocation measures, conflict resolution mechanisms, non-water linkages, and many more.
 Both English and non-English language agreements are included.
 Where available, translations to English of non-English language documents are provided.
 PDFs of available documents can be downloaded through the searchable database.
 The data are also available in tabular format: